Public Health Leadership and Practice (GRAD)

 Master of Public Health (M.P.H.)

 The redesigned UNC Gillings School of Global Public Health’s master of public health (M.P.H.) degree is for individuals who are passionate about solving urgent local and global public health problems.
 With a legacy of outstanding education, cutting edge research and globally-recognized leadership, the UNC Gillings School is creating the next generation of public health leaders through our integrated training curriculum and 21st-century curriculum.
-The Public Health Leadership and Practice Department is home to master of public health concentrations in Leadership in Practice, Place-Based Health, and Population Health for Clinicians.
+The Public Health Leadership and Practice Department is home to master of public health concentrations in Leadership in Practice, and Population Health for Clinicians.
 Additionally, PHLP also co-leads the Global Health concentration.

 Certificate in Field Epidemiology